Two Years of Iperstudio

 Iperstudio is a radical project, and any mention isn’t merely accidental.
 Radical means many things, the essence of something, a math operation, the part of a word or, for those who know the Italian history since the end of the Second World War, it is about artistic and political movements which, without much ado, were able to settle reactive ideas complying to the needs of society, ideas which were able to have a positive impact on it, despite the mistrust or the lack of preparation to receive them by the most.

 Therefore, Iperstudio started with the intent to restore forms of “professional mutualism” in a historical context in which the unappealing or the inaccessibility to formal professional associations, inevitably leads designers and technologists to the bellum omnium contra omnes.
-An individualist attitude that can lead to the frustration of not being able to face the speed of novel technologies and the overall complexity that characterize the web design and development of the last years.
+An individualist attitude can lead to the frustration of not being able to face the speed of novel technologies and the overall complexity that characterize the web design and development of the last years.

 Iperstudio started with the intent to restore forms of “professional mutualism” in a historical context in which the unappealing or the inaccessibility to formal professional associations, inevitably leads designers and technologists to the bellum omnium contra omnes.